Launch Recite Me assistive technology

 will be necessary, relevant and not excessive

 Staff will at all times be vigilant to ensure that they maintain confidentiality, and do not give details of cases they are involved in or aware of to any person inappropriately.
-We will be sensitive to the effect that disclosure of identity to a perpetrator or any other party could have on a complainant.
-We will only disclose the complainant’s identity to the perpetrator and any other parties including doctors and teachers with their explicit and recorded permission.
+We will be sensitive to the effect that disclosure of identity to an accused party or any other party could have on a reporting party.
+We will only disclose the reporting party’s identity to the accused party and any other parties including doctors and teachers with their explicit and recorded permission.

 Equality and diversity implications